verbb/formie/docs/template-guides/form-templates.md

 `element` | The current [Submission](docs:developers/submission) object this this form may or may not have.

 ## Overriding Field Templates
 You'll notice the above structure includes the `fields/` directory.
-Inside this directory are a mixture of folder and individual files, each representing a template that you're able to override.
+Inside this directory are a mixture of folders and individual files, each representing a template that you're able to override.

 First, you'll need to identify the template's name.
 It's derived from the PHP class name for the field, converted to a "kebab" string.
 For easy reference, you can use the below table.